mdbloice/Labeller/README.md

 - How can I export the data from the database as a CSV file?
   - Try something like: `sqlite3 -header -csv labels.db "select * from labels;" > labels.csv`

-Ensure you place you images in directory called `static`, so that a path to an image would be `./static/images/im_1.png` for example.
+Ensure you place your images in a the directory path `static/images`, so that a path to an image would be `./static/images/im_1.png` for example.
 In other words your directory structure should look as follows before you build your application:

 ```
 project_folder